ktor-doc-jp/ktor-doc-jp/quickstart/zfaq.md

 You can use jitpack to get builds from master that are not yet released:
 <https://jitpack.io/#ktorio/ktor>
-Also you can [build ktor from source](/advanced/building-from-source.html), and use your mavenLocal repository for the artifact.
+Also you can [build Ktor from source](/advanced/building-from-source.html), and use your `mavenLocal` repository for the artifact or to upload your artifacts to your own artifactory/bintray.

-## How can I be sure of which version of ktor am I using?
+## How can I be sure of which version of Ktor am I using?
 {: #ktor-version-used }

-You can use the [`DefaultHeaders` feature](/servers/features/default-headers.html) that will send a Server header with the ktor version in it.
+You can use the [`DefaultHeaders` feature](/servers/features/default-headers.html) that will send a Server header with the Ktor version on it.
-Something like this should be sent as part of the response headers: `Server: ktor-server-core/1.0.0 ktor-server-core/1.0.0`
+Something similar to `Server: ktor-server-core/1.0.0 ktor-server-core/1.0.0` should be sent as part of the response headers.

 ## Website accessibility tips and tricks
 {: #website-tricks }

 > You can use the keys <kbd>s</kbd> (search), <kbd>t</kbd> (github file finder flavor) or <kbd>#</kbd> to access the search in any page
 > of the documentation website.
-> The <kbd>#</kbd> version will limit the search to the sections in the current page.
+> The <kbd>#</kbd> version will limit the search to the heading sections in the current page.

-> In the search you can either select the options with the mouse or fingers, or using the keyboard arrows <kbd>↑</kbd> <kbd>↓</kbd>
+> In the search you can either select the options with the mouse (or fingers on touch devices), or using the keyboard arrows <kbd>↑</kbd> <kbd>↓</kbd>
 > and the return key <kbd>⏎</kbd> to go to the currently selected page.

 > This search only uses page titles, and keywords for the search.
-It is also possible to do a google search
+It is also possible to do a Google search
 > in the `ktor.io` domain to do a full text search on all its contents.

 > Long code fragments that are folded, can be expanded by either clicking on